samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ### Store Your Environment Variables

-When you create your virtual environment take note of where the `/postactivate` and `/predeactivate` files are located.
-You should edit these to store your private keys and any other information you do not want published to the internet.
+When the virtual environment is created take note of where the `/postactivate` and `/predeactivate` files are located.
+You should use these to store your private keys and any other information you do not want published to the internet, but _do_ want available to your scripts.

 #### Edit the `/postactvate` file